harsh-playz31882/CodeName_Eclipse/README.md

 - **Blender** – For character and environment modeling.
 - **C++ / Blueprint** – Core game logic and mechanics.
 - **Git & GitHub** – Version control and collaboration.
-Main files are in MAster Branch
+- Main files are in Master Branch